 Perhaps the only very slight mis-step in the entire campaign, my opinion, is that they might have shown a thermometer pegged at 42-degrees Celsius rather than 420-degrees Fahrenheit.
 Having said that, I’d never have been aware of the 420-marijuana link in the first place, and doubt the fundraiser’s organizers were aware, either.

 BTW, I’m happy to report that thanks to the generosity of hundreds of alums, the public, and one very-generous trustee, over $75,000 was raised in less than two days.

 What’s Your Opinion?

 Do you think this was a social media blunder, and had you been aware of the 420 weed connection, would you have run this campaign?
 What do you think of the alum’s comments and/or the organizer’s wish to remain anonymous in relation to this article?
 What would you recommend to avoid making digital marketing mis-steps?
 Do you have a social media story you’d like to share?

 I would love to hear your take on any of these topics.

-Author: Suzy Kedzierski is a marketing communications professional, freelance consultant and job seeker, not affiliated with any of the people, agencies, websites or books mentioned in this article.
-Like what you see – then perhaps you’ll spread the word.
-Shortlink to this article: http://wp.me/p2EWMT-Nl.
+Author: Suzy Kedzierski is a marketing communications professional and freelance consultant, not affiliated with any of the people, agencies, websites or books mentioned in this article.

 You are encouraged to repost, tweet and share, as long as full and clear credit is given to Suzy Kedzierski and Marketing Communications Ink.
 Unauthorized use and/or duplication of this material without express and written permission is prohibited.